wraith13/web-media-player/README.md

 </a>
 </p>

+> [!NOTE]
+> Please make sure your operating system and web browser are up to date.

+> [!NOTE]
+> If media playback on an iPhone or iPad is not working correctly, please restart the device.

 ## 🎯 Feature

 - ✅ Supports image, audio, and video media that can be played in your web browser!
 (Supported media types depend entirely on your environment.)